-Many years later, she sent me “Humphrey Beargart” and later still, the Russian “Bearonsky” — these 3 bears from the North American Bear Co. hold special place n my heart.
+Many years later, she sent me “Humphrey Beargart” and later still, the Russian “Bearonsky” — these 3 bears from the North American Bear Co. hold special place in my heart.

 Every bear in our collection is hand made, typically of mohair, and curated carefully by us to add value to the collection of about 3,000 teddies in total.
 We typically look for a local hand made teddy in cities we travel too, so the collection is truly global.

-The Elasoplast antique bear made during WWII and put in a shop window to both advertise the bandages, and soften the terrible blow of the blitz of German bombings in London for small children.
+The Elasoplast antique bear made during World War II and put in a chemist shop window in London to both advertise the bandages, and soften the terrible blow of the blitz of German bombings in London for small children.

-But we don’t collect for financial value (although it’s certainly an insurance consideration), we collect for the memories of travel, the joy of the cuteness and artistry and the fun of it all.
+But we don’t collect for financial value (although it’s certainly an insurance consideration), we collect for the memories of travel, the joy of the cuteness, personality, artistry and the fun of it all.